chasmack/arcgis-coord-transform/Waypoint_Averaging.md

     Menu - Average Location.

-You should always start a new averaged waypoint from *Create Waypoint* on the `Waypoint Averaging` page.
+You should always start a new averaged waypoint with *Create Waypoint* on the `Waypoint Averaging` page.
 Collecting the initial sample by pressing *Mark* causes the first sample to be unaveraged.